 Some symptoms of alcohol use disorder include:

-Treatment options for alcohol misuse by people taking antidepressants break down into three principal approaches:
+Treatment options break down into three principal approaches: